We have reviewed this policy to keep protocols in place in view of the increasing cases of Omicron variants.

 Focus/ Areas of Consideration / Recommendations

-- Only children who are symptom free or have completed the required isolation period should attend the setting.
+- Only children who are symptom free or have completed the required isolation period should attend the setting to avoid affecting the staffing ratios of Holiday Academy.

-- Holiday Academy will take temperatures of children on arrival.
-Parents will have agreed health requirements for entry into setting within the Terms and Conditions.
+- Parents will have agreed health requirements for entry into setting within the Terms and Conditions.

 - Staff must keep meticulous records of which group each child attends and the staff in contact with each group so that tracking and tracing is effective.